trstringer/manual-approval/README.md

 > [!Note]
 > 1. If You are using issue-body-file-path then please make sure the file is reachable, for example, idf the file is in your repo then please checkout to your repo in the same job as the approval issue.
-> 2. When using issue-body the content string is passed as an arguent which is limited by github at 10kb size.
-For content >= 10kb use files for passing the issue body.
+> 2. When using issue-body, the content string is passed as an arguent which is limited by github at 10kb.
+For content >= 10kb, use files for passing the issue body.

 > [!CAUTION]
-> When using file please make sure that the file size remains under 5MB, If the file size is very large then the file content will be broken into a lot chunks representing an issue comment each, With theese many api requests the API rate limit is exceeded and the actions will be temporarily blocked resulting in an error message like: `403 You have exceeded a secondary rate limit and have been temporarily blocked from content creation.
+> When using file please make sure that the file size remains under 125 KB (A safe limit, to stay under the threshold), If the file size is huge then the file content will be broken into a lot chunks representing an issue comment each, With theese many api requests the API rate limit is exceeded and the actions will be temporarily blocked resulting in an error message like: `403 You have exceeded a secondary rate limit and have been temporarily blocked from content creation.
 Please retry your request again later.`
 > 5 MB is a crude estimate as secondary rate limits apply to a user so your user (usually the bot using app token for authentication) will not be able to do anything for some time.
 Primary limit might still reset quickly but secondary limits will need some cool-off time.

-The file method works unless file itself is very big that after breaking it into chunks of 65k characters it exceeds the API limit
+The file method works unless the file itself is very big that after breaking it into chunks of 65k characters, it exceeds the API limit

 ### Outputs